Karlie Kloss: 2006–2010: Beginnings and modeling breakthrough

-One of her first modeling stints was a shoot for Abercrombie Kids by Bruce Weber.
+One of Kloss's first modeling stints was a shoot for Abercrombie Kids by Bruce Weber.
 In January 2008, she left Elite Model Management and signed with Next Management.
 She walked 31 runways in New York Fashion Week, (Note: Sources differ on her first fashion show.
 Many say it was her Calvin Klein-exclusive show for the Spring/Summer 2008 season, others say it was 3.1 Phillip Lim.) walking as an exclusive for Calvin Klein, closing for Marc Jacobs, opening for Carolina Herrera, and occupying both spots at Doo.Ri.
-After New York, she walked 20 shows in Milan and 13 in Paris for the fall 2008 collections, totaling 64 shows in a single season.
+She walked 20 shows in Milan and 13 in Paris for the fall 2008 collections, totaling 64 shows in the 2008 season.

 Kloss found herself in a legal dispute when Elite Model Management, believing they were responsible for launching her career, sued Next Management for allegedly stealing her away and offering her 'improper compensation.'
 The case was eventually settled out of court.
 After four years of being represented by Next Management, Kloss signed with IMG Models, simultaneously leaving Mother Model Management in St. Louis.
 In 2009, Vogue Paris named her one of the "top 30 models of the 2000s."

 Kloss has appeared in editorials for American and Korean W, American Elle, Allure, i-D, French and Japanese Numéro, Vanity Fair, Dazed & Confused; and American, Australian, Italian, French, British, Korean, German, Japanese, Chinese, Turkish, Portuguese, Teen, and Latin American editions of Vogue magazine.
 She notably appeared on 12 international Vogue covers, including Vogue Italia, in a five-year span.
 She appeared on the cover of Teen Vogue alongside Chanel Iman and Ali Michael in February 2008 and by herself in May 2010.

 Kloss made her first venture into television when she appeared in the Gossip Girl episode "Belles de Jour" as herself.
 She became a muse for fashion designer John Galliano and has appeared in his and Dior's campaigns.
 She opened both the Christian Dior Haute Couture and Dior Resort shows in the Spring/Summer 2010 season.
 In Spring/Summer 2011, she opened ten shows and closed eight.